EventEmitter2/EventEmitter2/README.md

     var server = new EventEmitter2({
       wildcard: true, // should the event emitter use wildcards.
       delimiter: '::', // the delimiter used to segment namespaces, defaults to `.`.
+      newListener: false, // if you want to emit the newListener event set to true.
       maxListeners: 20, // the max number of listeners that can be assigned to an event, defaults to 10.
     });
 ```